datreant/datreant/docs/data.rst

 working with any number of instances of the same Container at the same time.

 .. warning:: As usual, file locking is process safe, but not thread safe.
 Don't
-             use multithreading and try to modify Container elements with them.
+             use multithreading and try to modify Container elements at the same time.

 Persistence as a feature
 ========================